Time Tracking Software for Employees: What to Look For in 2026

 With over 58% of the US workforce working remotely at least part of the time (Stanford Research, 2025), digital time tracking has become the primary method for measuring project progress and team capacity replacing physical oversight with data-driven management.

 87% of workers report being productive during work hours, yet 85% of leaders express concerns about hybrid work's impact on productivity.
 Time tracking bridges this visibility gap with objective data.
-(Research.com Global Study, 2026)
+(Research.comGlobal Study, 2026)

 6. Ensure Legal Compliance

-Essential Features to Look For
+Essential Features to Look For Time Tracking Data

-Core Tracking Capabilities
+Core Track time Capabilities

 Offline mobile functionality: Critical for field teams in construction, healthcare, or delivery who work in areas with poor connectivity.
-Time should capture locally and sync when connectivity is restored.
+Time tracker should capture locally and sync when connectivity is restored.

 GPS and geofencing: For field-based employees, GPS-verified clock-ins ensure employees are at the right location.
 Geofencing can automatically trigger clock-in/out when a worker enters or leaves a job site, eliminating manual input entirely.